synw/django-mqueue/README.md

 ### Settings

+#### Event classes

-**Event classes**: you can define your custom set of event classes and the corresponding css classes to display in the admin.
+You can define your custom set of event classes and the corresponding css classes to display in the admin.
 The default values are:

   ```python